orientechnologies/orientdb-docs/Tutorial-Clusters.md

 ## Working with Clusters

-When you run in HA configuration, the selection of the right cluster is based on the locality of it.
+While running in HA mode, upon the creation of a new record (document, vertex, edge, etc.) the coordinator server automatically assigns the cluster among the list of local clusters for the current server.
 For more information look at [HA: Cluster Ownership](Distributed-Architecture.md#cluster-ownership).

 You may also find it beneficial to locate different clusters on different servers, physically separating where you store records in your database.
 The advantages of this include: